Stephanie1125/googlestep/week6/liuweek6tsp/README.md

 $ cd googlestep/week6/liuweek6tsp/
 ```

-By running the following command, you can check the performances of different programs.
+By running the following command, you can check the performances of different programs on the  http://localhost:8000/visualizer/.

 ```
 For Python 3: